Setting the date

 Headshot style

-Does your company has a section for staff headshots in their branding guidelines?
-This might include guidance on background (black/white/plain/environmental), format (landscape/portrait orientation/square), expression and dress code.
+Does your company have a section for staff headshots in their branding guidelines?
+This might include guidance on background (black, white, plain, environmental…), format (square, landscape or portrait orientation), expression and dress code.
 There might also be existing staff headshots with a look that needs to be matched, so it’s always worth checking that first.

 Have a think about where the photos will be used, and whether you just need one image per person or a selection of images with a variety of expressions and/or backgrounds.